 How It Works

-Customers are given a food card based on the number of family members.
-The card specifies the amount of cereals, fruits, vegetables, protein and dairy, but gives our customers the choice to pick the kind they prefer.
-The shopping card is based on the USDA’s MyPlate, ensuring our customers received balanced, nutritious meals.
+Customers shop based on household size and are given a point card based on the number of family members.
+The card specifies the amount of cereals, fruits, vegetables, protein, dairy customers can shop for, but gives them the choice to pick the kind they prefer.
+The point card is based on the USDA MyPlate, ensuring our customers receive the items necessary to make balanced, nutritious meals.

-Customers can come once a month and get nutritious food for the family for three days.
-We understand that everyone has different tastes and needs, so we offer a healthy variety of food.
-There are always fresh fruit and vegetable choices.
+Customers can shop once a month and get nutritious food for their family for three days.
+We understand that everyone has different tastes and needs, so we offer a healthy variety of food for any dietary restrictions.
+There are always fresh fruit and vegetable choices as we ensure to keep our shelves stocked with fresh produce.

 Customer Volunteers are an important part of West Side Campaign Against Hunger.
 They help all aspects of our program and serve on our board of directors.
 Read more about our Cooperative Model.